 Female Pattern Baldness (Androgenic Alopecia): This form of female hair loss is usually limited to the front, sides, or crown area of the scalp.
 Unlike male pattern baldness, hair tends to thin rather than fall out completely.
-As the most common type of female hair loss, at least 40% of North American women will experience female hair loss by the time they are 40 years old.
+The most common cause of progressive hair loss in women, FPHL (Female Pattern Hair Loss) is also known as androgenetic alopecia and affects about 40% of North American Women (American Academy of Dermatology, 2015).

 PCOS (Polycystic Ovary Syndrome): Polycystic Ovarian Syndrome is a hormonal disorder that affects how a woman's ovaries operate.
 Symptoms of this syndrome include irregular or no periods at all, acne, increased body or facial hair weight gain and thinning or hair loss on the head.

-Folliculitus: Folliculitus is a condition where in which hair follicles become inflamed.
+Folliculitis: Folliculitis is a condition wherein which hair follicles become inflamed.
 This inflammation is usually caused by a bacterial infection where excess oils and sebum clog the hair follicles preventing hair growth.
-To relieve minor folliculitus, it is recommended to use over the counter topical antibiotics such as bacitracin or neomycin.
-If your folliculitus is more severe, you may require griseofulvin or oral antibiotics.
+To relieve minor folliculitis, it is recommended to use over the counter topical antibiotics such as bacitracin or neomycin.
+If your folliculitis is more severe, you may require griseofulvin or oral antibiotics.
 Be sure to discuss with your doctor which solution would be best for you, as some of these medications have side effects.

 Lupus: Lupus is a chronic inflammatory disease that occurs when the body's immune system attacks the tissues and organs.